addr2data/webinar-01/README.rst

 Introduction
 ------------
-During this webinar we will introduce the following AWS services/components/concepts:
+This webinar is all about basic plumbing.
+The following AWS components will be introduced:

 - Virtual Private Cloud (VPC)
 - Internet Gateways